bacherfl/keptn-hackfest2019/README.md

 # Deployment of a slow implementation of the carts service

 To demonstrate the benefits of having quality gates, we will now deploy a version of the carts service with a terribly slow response time.
-To trigger the deployment of this version, please execute the following command on your bastion host:
+To trigger the deployment of this version, please execute the following command on your machine:

 ```
 keptn send event new-artifact --project=sockshop --service=carts --image=docker.io/keptnexamples/carts --tag=0.8.2